Clinical Skills

 • Appearance: Fluid is DARK.
 Fat is BRIGHT.

 • Utility: This is your "Anatomy" sequence.
-It provides the best definition of bony architecture and is excellent for evaluating the marrow signal (e.g., osteonecrosis, stress fractures, infiltrative processes).
+It provides the best definition of bony architecture, trabecular patterns, and is excellent for evaluating the marrow signal.
+Use T1 to look for osteonecrosis (AVN), stress fractures, or infiltrative neoplastic processes.

 • Mnemonics: "T1 is for Anato-1-my".